12 Fascinating Facts About Crows

 Crows often get a bad rap.
-In many Western cultures, they've historically been associated with death, disease, and bad omens; reviled as crop-stealers by farmers, and condemned as nuisances by city dwellers.
-But the birds are fascinating creatures, adaptable and brainy to an extent that's almost scary.
+In many Western cultures, they’ve been associated with death, disease, and bad omens.
+Farmers accuse crows of stealing crops and city dwellers consider them a nuisance.
+But the birds are fascinating creatures, adaptable and brainy to an extent that’s almost scary.
 Here are a few facts about these crafty corvids that might surprise you.

 1. All crows and ravens belong to the same genus.

 Members of the genus Corvus can be found on every continent except Antarctica and South America (although other close relatives live there).
-To date, scientists have named 40 species.
-Colloquially, some of them are referred to as ravens while others are called crows, rooks, or jackdaws.
+To date, scientists have identified 40 species that are commonly called ravens, crows, rooks, and jackdaws.

 2. Older crow siblings can help their parents raise newborn chicks.

-Come nesting season, a mated pair of crows might be lucky enough to receive chick-rearing help.
-Juvenile birds are frequently seen defending their parents' nest from predators.
-Other services they can provide include bringing food to mom and dad, or feeding their younger siblings directly.
+A mated pair of crows might be lucky enough to receive chick-rearing help.
+Juvenile birds are frequently seen defending their parents’ nest from predators.
+Other services they can provide include bringing food to the parents or feeding their younger siblings directly.
 One study found that 80 percent of American crow nests surveyed had a helping hand.
 And some birds become regular nest assistants, providing aid to their parents for over half a decade.

 3. When a crow dies, its neighbors may have a funeral.

 The sight of a dead crow tends to attract a mob of a hundred or more live ones.
 During this ritual, the live crows almost never touch the dead one, which rules scavenging out as a motive.
-Why do they do this?
-Some studies suggest that the mass gathering is part of a survival strategy: The birds are learning about threats and seem hesitant to revisit any spot where they've encountered a dead crow, even if food is plentiful there.
+Some studies suggest that the mass gathering is part of a survival strategy: The birds are learning about threats and seem hesitant to revisit any spot where they’ve encountered a dead crow, even if food is plentiful there.

 4. Crows have caused blackouts in Japan.

-Since the 1990s, crows have experienced a population boom in Japan, where—not coincidentally—delicious garbage is more plentiful than ever before.
-This is bad news for power companies.
+Since the 1990s, crows have experienced a population boom in Japan, where delicious garbage is more plentiful than ever.
 Urban crows like to nest on electric transformers and will often use wire hangers or fiber-optic cables as building materials for their nests.
-The result was an epidemic of crow-caused blackouts in major cities around Japan: Between 2006 and 2008, the corvids stole almost 1400 fiber-optic cables from Tokyo power providers, and according to the Chubu electric company, crows are responsible for around 100 power failures per year in their facilities alone.
+One result was an epidemic of crow-caused blackouts in major cities: Between 2006 and 2008, the corvids stole almost 1400 fiber-optic cables from Tokyo power providers, and according to the Chubu electric company, crows are responsible for around 100 power failures per year in their facilities.

-To fight back, Chubu started installing artificial "love nests" in 2004.
+Chubu started installing artificial nests in 2004.
 Made with non-conductive resin, the nests are placed on company towers high above the power lines, where the birds are unlikely to cause any trouble.
-The strategy seems to be working: 67 percent of the faux nests are currently in use, making life a lot easier for Chubu employees.
+The strategy seems to be working: two-thirds of the faux nests have been used.

 5. Proportionally, some crows' brains are bigger than yours.

-Crows are so smart and so good at improvising that some zoologists admiringly call them "feathered apes."
-And yet, from a primate's perspective, crow brains might look puny.
-The New Caledonian crow, for example, has a brain that weighs just 0.26 ounces.
-But relative to its body size, that brain is huge, accounting for 2.7 percent of the bird's overall weight.
-By comparison, an adult human's three-pound brain represents 1.9 percent of their body weight.
+Crows are so smart and so good at improvising that some zoologists call them “feathered apes” (that’s a compliment).
+The New Caledonian crow’s brain weighs 0.26 ounces and accounts for 2.7 percent of its overall weight.
+That’s proportionately much larger than a human’s three-pound brain, which accounts for 1.9 percent of overall weight.

-Of all the living birds, crows, ravens, and parrots have the biggest brain-to-body size ratios.
-And in lab experiments, these avians show a degree of cognition that puts them on par with the great apes.
-In fact, research has shown that they have a much higher density of neurons in their forebrains than primates do.
-The amount of neurons in this region is thought to correlate with a given animal's intelligence.
+Crows, ravens, and parrots have the biggest brain-to-body size ratios of all living bird species.
+They’ve shown levels of cognition that put them on par with the great apes.
+In lab tests, they have shown a much higher density of neurons in their forebrains than primates do.
+The number of neurons in this region is thought to correlate with a given animal’s intelligence.
 Theoretically, having more neurons translates to better cognitive reasoning.

 A 2020 study looked at whether crows, like humans and great apes, can demonstrate consciousness.
 Crow brains lack a cerebral cortex, where most of the primate brain's conscious perception happens.
 Researchers tracked the brain activity in two crows as they performed different tasks, and discovered that they could perceive sensory input—suggesting that there is much more to understand about the evolution of consciousness.